-Lecturer
+3. Lecturer

 Jana Costas is Professor of Business Administration, in particular People, Work and Management at the European University Viadrina Frankfurt (Oder).
 She holds a PhD from the University of Cambridge, and has been awarded a EU Marie Curie Fellowship.
 The fellowship she conducted at the Copenhagen Business School.
 Jana has also been Assistant Professor (Juniorprofessorin) for Qualitative Methods in Management Research at Freie Universität Berlin.
 Her research interests lie in the area of organization studies, in particular secrecy, creativity, control, identity, culture, leadership, violence, and new work and organizational arrangements.
 She has published in and reviews for various journals, such as Organization Studies, Journal of Management Studies, Human Relations.
 Jana is Associate Editor of Organization and acts on the Editorial Board of Organization Theory.
 She has published a monograph "Secrecy at Work: The Hidden Architecture of Organizational Life" (with Chris Grey), Stanford University Press.
-Her ethnography "Dramas of Dignity - Cleaners in the Corporate Underworld of Berlin" will be published by Cambridge University Press.
+Her ethnography "Dramas of Dignity - Cleaners in the Corporate Underworld of Berlin" published by Cambridge University Press (translated into German "Im Minus-Bereich: Reinigungskräfte und ihr Kampf um Würde", Suhrkamp) won the EGOS Book Award 2023.

-Markus Reihlen is Professor of Strategic Management at Leuphana University of Lüneburg.
+Markus Reihlen is Professor of Strategic Management and Entrepreneurship at Leuphana University of Lüneburg.
 He received his doctorate and post-doctorate qualification degree at the University of Cologne.
 Before joining Leuphana University of Lüneburg, he held various visiting professor and guest researcher positions, including the University of St. Gallen, the University of Mannheim, the University of Technology Aachen, the University of Wisconsin-Milwaukee, the University of Oxford, the Copenhagen Business School, and McGill University.
 He has received awards in research and teaching, including eight Best Paper Awards from the Academy of Management, the Strategic Management Society, the Academy of Marketing, and the Gold Star Teaching Award from the University of Wisconsin.
-Markus Reihlen is the author and coeditor of eight books and over 70 articles and book chapters.
+Markus Reihlen is the author and co-editor of ten books and over 80 articles and book chapters.
 His academic work has appeared in such journals as Accounting, Organization and Society, Journal of Management Studies, Industrial Marketing Management and Research in the Sociology of Organization.
-He serves on the editorial board of the Journal of Management Studies and the Journal of Professions and Organization and regularly reviews for a number of international journals.
+He serves on the editorial board of the Journal of Management Studies , the Journal of Professions and Organization, Schmalenbach Journal of Business Research, and regularly reviews for a number of international journals.